EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the delay coefficient of first 60 days as a precomputation. calculates the base runoff
+Surface runoff directly calculated using delay coefficient for the last 60 days based on the Orth et al. (2013) method.

 **Parameters**
 - **Fields**